1 Bg 11-1972: The Universal Form

 > behavior of Arjuna.
 Although Arjuna has seen the opulence

-> in the universal form, he could not forget his friendly
+> in the universal form, he cannot forget his friendly

 > relationship with Krsna.